cyp-chasseray/-taxi-fare-interface/README.md

 const taxiFareApiUrl = 'https://YOUR_API_URL/predict';
 ```

-Hint: alternatively, you may use this Le Wagon Prediction API if you do not have one in production:
+Alternatively, you may use this Le Wagon Prediction API if you do not have one in production:

 `https://taxifare.lewagon.ai/predict`

-_Note: the following setup steps are optional as you can use Mapbox credentials given by Le Wagon_

-### MapBox Maps and Directions APIs (optional)
+### MapBox Maps and Directions APIs

 - Go to [MapBox](https://www.mapbox.com/) and create an account
 - Go to your [Account](https://account.mapbox.com/) and grab your `Access Token` then set it into the `script.js`